Did Google’s New Rules Just Kill PR Agencies?

 “Throughout the video, John Mueller equated press releases to advertisements.
 It was specifically asked if all links in press releases need to be nofollowed or just “links with optimized anchor text” in press releases need to be nofollowed.
 While John said it would be somewhat okay to have direct URLs linked within press releases that are followed, he did say to be safe, he’d recommend nofollowing even those links (i.e. the links that are not even optimized anchor text).”

 The point made in the article, and confirmed by John Mueller, is that you should add a so-called nofollow attribute to the bit of HTML code surrounding relevant links if you want to be certain to avoid penalties when using the tactics i n question.
-Nofollows are often used with text ad links (see this article for more info).
+Nofollows are often used with text ad links.
 They instruct Google to disregard – or not follow – the link when Google crawls the page.
 It is a way of saying: “Hey Google, we just ask that you disregard the link as it is bought and paid for.
 Please don’t hurt us (the site that the link points to) in the rankings!”

 Experts Chime In